2025 in the United States

-The following is a list of events of the year 2025 in the United States, as well as predicted and scheduled events that have not yet occurred.
+The following is a list of events of the year 2025 in the United States.

 Following his election victory in November 2024, Donald Trump was inaugurated as the 47th President of the United States and began his second, nonconsecutive term on January 20.
 The beginning of his term saw him extensively use executive orders and give increased authority to Elon Musk through the Department of Government Efficiency, leading to mass layoffs of the federal workforce and attempts to eliminate agencies such as USAID.
 These policies have drawn dozens of lawsuits that have challenged their legality.
 Trump's return to the presidency also saw the US increase enforcement against illegal immigration through the usage of Immigration and Customs Enforcement (ICE) as well as deportations, a general retreat from corporate America promoting diversity, equity, and inclusion initiatives, increased support for Israel in the Gaza war in addition to direct airstrikes against Iran in June and fluctuating but high increases on tariffs across some of America's trading partners.
 The Trump Administration worked for negotiations for a Gaza ceasefire-hostage deal.
 A formalized Gaza ceasefire-hostage deal was reached between Israel and Hamas.

 In January, southern California and particularly Greater Los Angeles experienced widespread wildfires, and the Texas Hill Country experienced devastating floods in July.
 American news media has paid significantly more attention to aviation accidents, both within American borders as well as one in India.
 Furthermore, March witnessed a blizzard spread across the US and Canada, and under both the Biden administration and Trump's HHS secretary Robert F. Kennedy Jr., American companies, politics and culture have paid increasing attention to food coloring as part of the Make America Healthy Again movement.

+The number of executions in 2025 became the highest number to be carried out in the United States in 16 years.